jwagojo/HW5-GUI/README.md

 ### Garbage Bin

-Dragging tiles to the bin will discard those tiles.
+Dragging tiles to the bin will discard the tiles.

 # status